Be-Secure/BeSAIRisksControlsViz/README.md

 ## Overview

-A Utility to Vizualize AI Risk and Controls Mapping for AI Safety and Security Experts .
+BeS-AIRCV is an utility to Vizualize AI Risk and Controls Mapping for AI Safety and Security Experts .

 ## About